Gauss Newton method for solving variational problems of PDEs with neural network discretizaitons: Gauss-Newton method for the variational problem

 \section{Gauss-Newton method for the variational problem}

 { In this section, without loss of generality, we will introduce the Gauss-Newton method for solving the energy minimization problem (\ref{minEnergy}) with $a=1$ and $c=1$}.
-Let $u(x,\theta)$ be a learning model to approximate the exact solution $w(x)$, for example, $u(x,\theta)$ can be the finite element function given in subsection \ref{FEM} or the neural network function given in subsection \ref{neuralnetwork}.
-We will focus on a smaller admissible set, i.e., the DNN function space, where the loss function takes the form: The gradient of $L(\theta)$ is
+Let $u(x,\theta)$ be a learning model to approximate the exact solution $w(x)$, for example, $u(x,\theta)$ can be the finite element function or the neural network function. { More specifically, we consider a neural network discretization, consisting of a sequence of fully connected layers from the input \(x \in \mathbb{R}^d\) to the output \(u \in \mathbb{R}\).
+Mathematically, a neural network with \(J\) hidden layers can be expressed as follows: